by-jp/www.byjp.me/content/posts/distributed-game-protocols/randomness/index.md

   - games
   - protocol
   - randomness
 summary: How can people in different places trust the other's dice-rolls?
-(Part 2 of 3)
 series:
 - Mental poker
 ---